python/cpython/Doc/library/stdtypes.rst

 A union object holds the value of the ``|`` (bitwise or) operation on multiple :ref:`type objects <bltin-type-objects>`.
 These types are intended primarily for :term:`type annotations <annotation>`.
-The union type expression enables cleaner type hinting syntax compared to :data:`typing.Union`.
+The union type expression enables cleaner type hinting syntax compared to subscripting :class:`typing.Union`.

 .. describe:: X | Y | ...